 banks catered exclusively to the wealthy and weren’t interested in providing financial services to average individuals.
 If a working person needed a loan, the only options were often unscrupulous individuals charging unreasonable rates.
 Employees of the City of Chicago had steady work, but they were still vulnerable to these loan sharks.
 Then, members of the Municipal Employees Society got the idea to form a credit union.

 CMECU’s first office was located in Room 207 of Chicago’s City Hall, where it remained for 20 years.
 Since 1946, CMECU headquarters had relocated four times in response to organic growth.
 CMECU assumed operation of the Austin/West Garfield Federal Credit Union in 2004, opening its first branch location as a result of the acquisition.
 The Chicago Police Commanding Officers and Sergeants Credit Union and The Health Care Associations Federal Credit Union both merged with CMECU in 2013.
-CMECU currently has more than 12,300 members, but the 2018 FOM expansion into Cook County is expected to increase membership dramatically.
+CMECU is currently the 71st largest credit union headquartered in Illinois, with nearly 12,400 members.

-When compared to 288 similar length-of-term CDs tracked by DepositAccounts.com that are available within the FOM Chicago Municipal Employees Credit Union’s 48-month Share Certificate APY ranks first, regardless of deposit requirements.
+When compared to the Money Market Accounts tracked by DepositAccounts.com that are available within the FOM, Chicago Municipal Employees Credit Union’s Money Market APY currently ranks first regardless of minimum or maximum balance requirements.